 Social media has become a part of the standard repertoire of corporate communications.
 However, each social media channel is different, and each social community reacts differently to specific content, post types and posting frequencies.
+That’s why it’s important to learn from cross promotion social media examples.

 The more social networks a company uses, the more effort, time, and resources are required.
 Social media automation tools promise a way out of these daily social media chores.
 But successful corporate communication on social media depends on personal engagement and interaction with your community.